Team-Hydrogen/2025-ADC-Data/README.md

 ### Credits
 Team Hydrogen would like to thank the following people for their unwavering support and encouragement throughout the development of our application.
-- Thank you to Data and Machine Learning Specialist [Vignesha Jayakumar](https://github.com/vigcode123) for providing both the original and processed data and creating the original write-up.
+- Data and Machine Learning Specialist [Vignesha Jayakumar](https://github.com/vigcode123) for providing both the original and processed data and creating the original write-up.
 - Thank you to Lead Developer [Aarin Dave](https://github.com/aarindave) for editing this write-up for grammar, clarity, organization, and structure.
+- Thank you to Project Manager [Aarav Dave](https://github.com/aarindave) for editing this write-up for consistency.